 - Extras: Designer/developer tools, automated backups, built-in caching, free migrations

 SiteGround is a Bulgaria-based host for WordPress managed hosting and shared hosting packages.
-If you’ve been wondering how to speed up WordPress site, SiteGround’s CDN and data centers on three continents might greatly help you with that.
+If you’ve been wondering how to speed up your WordPress sites, SiteGround’s CDN and data centers on three continents might greatly help you with that.
+Or you can type in something like “Bluehost vs SiteGround” on Google to compare how SiteGround fares against other web hosts

 - Price of the least expensive package: €3.95/month